“Hot fun in the summertime!”

 - Get In The Water.
 Whether it be the pool or the ocean.
 In response to a question posed by a patient JUST the other day, YES!
 Expectant moms CAN go to the beach!
 Just make sure you wear plenty of sunscreen, full coverage shades(channel your inner Jackie-O), and perhaps a wide brimmed hat.
 Remember, the name of the game is staying cool!
 If, indeed, you do decide to venture into the water; go for a swim!
 One of the best exercises during pregnancy.

 - Shopping Anyone?
 I don’t know what better reason to update your wardrobe than summer heat.
+It’s a good excuse to head to Target where you can use a target promo code to make a saving on your next shop at the store while purchasing for your new wardrobe.
 The key here is light, airy, BREATHABLE!
 You’ll want clothes that absorb lots of sweat and moisture.
 You already know my rule of thumb for vaginitis….warm + moist equals vaginitis, which commonly translates into yeast.
 Vaginal, or cutaneous(in the groin, under your breasts, etc.), none of it is fun.

 Hoping you were both informed and amused!